Air Guardsman competes in Alcatraz swim race

-U.S. Air Force Staff Sgt.
-Julia Lytvynova, 195th Force Support Flight personnel specialist stands for a portrait Sep.
-10, 2024 at Beale Air Force Base, California.
-Lytvynova completed the Alcatraz Invitational 2024 swim race in San Francisco, California Sep.
+Braving 60 degree water and rough seas, Staff Sgt.
+Iuliia Lytvynova, 195th Wing, Force Support Flight personnel specialist completed the Alcatraz Invitational 2024 swim race in San Francisco, Sep.
 7, 2024.

+Lytvynova began a demanding training program eight months prior to the race to enable her to successfully complete the 1.3 mile distance.

+“I started to prepare for this swim in January, it was a combination of grueling training and discipline.
+To get ready for this swim I had to train for endurance since this race requires distance, speed, technique, and CWA (cold water acclimation), being that the water in the bay is 60 degrees,” said Lytvynova.
+“I practiced in the pool 3-4 times a week, with my Masters Swim Sacramento Club in an outdoor pool at 6 a.m. for 1-1.5 hours.”

 |Date Taken: